jasmaa/jasmaa.github.io/_posts/2024-12-07-dining-philosophers.md

 After Caspian finishes, Caspian’s father, clearly pissed, reprimands his wife, calling stir-fry a sorry excuse for a home-cooked meal and storms out of the house.
 For Caspian, this is just another regular occurrence in his dysfunctional home.
 However, the viewers get to follow Caspian’s father out to the garage where we find out that that whole abusive husband persona was in fact just an act and that his father and mother are colluding on *something* under their son's nose!
 It turns out that there’s more than meets the eye with Caspian’s family.

 Just like how his family's outward appearance is a facade to Caspian, the Dining Philosophers problem is also, in a sense, a facade to us.
 It is a theoretical problem, a toy example hiding the oft uglier and grungy programs written to solve real-world problems.
-These are programs that must juggle different processes all trying to write to memory at once; programs that must handle access to a database for multiple clients; and all while squeezing out as much efficiency from the machine without crashing, a far cry from our philosophers having their quaint little dinner.
+These are programs that must juggle different processes all trying to write to memory at once; programs that must handle access to a database for multiple clients.
+They must handle a variety of edge cases, all while squeezing out as much efficiency from the machine without crashing, a far cry from our philosophers having their quaint little dinner.
 After all, multi-threading *is* feared by many for good reason.

 ---